xtrone88/vesta-rental-mockup/docs/backend_spec.md

 We will deploy the backend via heroku.
 The frontend can either be combined into the backend via mix / inertia or deployed separately to heroku or cloudfront / s3 (cloudfront for https).

-Use https://github.com/InfyOmLabs/laravel-generator for scaffold generating.
+Use https://github.com/InfyOmLabs/laravel-generator for scaffold generating or use https://orchid.software/en/docs/ for backend generation.

 Will interface and re-use this view frontend: